mkosir/demozap/README.md

 Maintaining example code and live demo separately makes it painful, it's easy to get them out of sync 🙅

-Code can't lie, example code can 💥
+Code can't lie, demo code can 💥

-DemoTab keeps your example code up to date with live demo 💪
+DemoTab CLI keeps your code up to date with demo 💪

 ## Install